sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-businessbuilder2-dataset/data-warehouse-cloud-businessbuilder2-dataset.md

 ## Intro

 In this tutorial, you will see an example dataset that contains information about sales.
-Please keep in mind that any data that will be used in the Business Builder needs to first be connected to or imported into SAP Data Warehouse Cloud before you can start creating business objects with Business Builder.
+Please keep in mind that any data that will be used in the Business Builder needs to first be connected to or imported into SAP Datasphere before you can start creating business objects with Business Builder.

 ---

 ### Create a new analytical dataset

-1. In SAP Data Warehouse Cloud, click on the **Business Builder** icon.
+1. In SAP Datasphere, click on the **Business Builder** icon.

 2. Then, click on **New Analytical Dataset**.